Deacon Donahue

-John Stephen Michael "Deacon" Donahue (June 23, 1920 – March 6, 2008) was a relief pitcher in Major League Baseball who played from 1943 through 1944 for the Philadelphia Phillies.
+John Stephen Michael "Deacon" Donahue (June 23, 1920 – March 6, 2008) was an American relief pitcher in Major League Baseball who played from 1943 through 1944 for the Philadelphia Phillies.
 Listed at 6 ft 0 in, 180 lb, Donahue batted and threw right-handed.
 He was born in Chicago, Illinois.

 Donahue was one of several players who only appeared in the majors during World War II.
 In eight relief appearances, he posted a 0–2 record with a 6.75 earned run average with no saves, giving up 11 runs (one unearned) on 22 hits and three walks while striking out three in 131/3 innings of work.

 Following his baseball career, Donahue worked as a movie theatre projectionist in the Chicago area for 40 years.
 He died in Glenview, Illinois, at the age of 87.